psycopg/psycopg/docs/basic/copy.rst

 -----------------------

-Using a copy operation you can load data into the database from any Python iterable (a list of tuple, or any iterable of sequences): the Python values are adapted as they would be in normal querying.
+Using a copy operation you can load data into the database from any Python iterable (a list of tuples, or any iterable of sequences): the Python values are adapted as they would be in normal querying.
 To perform such operation use a :sql:`COPY ...
 FROM STDIN` with `Cursor.copy()` and use `~Copy.write_row()` on the resulting object in a ``with`` block.
 On exiting the block the